 Cultivating International Relationships

-Communicating with global clients is not just about ensuring smooth transactions, but about cultivating international relationships.
-This means that a company that wants to build a relationship with an international client must also create a communication style tailor-fit to various cultural nuances.
+Communicating with global clients is not just about ensuring smooth transactions but about cultivating international relationships.
+A company that wants to build a relationship with an international client must also create a communication style tailor-fit to various cultural nuances.

 Though a client may speak English, cross-cultural communication entails learning about the implied meanings behind the words used.
 For example, clients may use phrases that are specific to their country.
-Others may disengage with a business for a time period due to the observance of certain holidays.
+Others may disengage with a business for some time due to the observance of certain holidays.

 Cross-cultural communication is always rooted in diplomacy.

 The Importance of Translation in Engineering and Manufacturing